rishiraj-yuvaraj/rishi-react/README.md

-# Getting Started with Capstone front end project code
+# Capstone front end project code

 This is my Capstone React code project, I used several components while creating this project.